hanbedrijfskunde/bedrom/issues/bug-multiple-role-selection-modals.md

-# Bug: Multiple Role Selection Modals Appearing
+# Bug: Multiple Role Selection Modals Appearing [FIXED ✅ - Duplicate of test-001]

 ## Issue Description
 When navigating to the "Rollen" (Roles) section and clicking on a role card, the modal for confirming the selection appears multiple times instead of just once.

+## Status: FIXED (2024-01-09)
+**Resolution**: This issue was the same root cause as test-001-duplicate-notifications.md and has been fixed with the same solution.

 ## Steps to Reproduce
 1. Navigate to the "Rollen" section